Science and Computer Science

 Grades: 11-12

 This course will center on research skills through experimentation and reading scientific literature.
-Research skills will include documentation, experimental design, troubleshooting, analysis and presentation of data.
-Antibiotic disc diffusion, cell culture, tissue engineering, and microscopy are examples of techniques covered.
-Field trips provide opportunities for first hand observation of research labs whose literature students will have read and who are currently using these techniques for their own work.
-This course provides first-hand, through experience, the patience and perseverance necessary to answer new questions through quantitative research methods.
+Research skills will include documentation, experimental design, troubleshooting, analysis, and presentation of data.
+Antibiotic disc diffusion, cancer cell culture, and analysis of gene expression using qPCR are examples of techniques covered.
+Field trips provide opportunities for first-hand observation of research labs whose literature students will have read and who are currently using these techniques for their own work.
+This course provides the opportunity to learn, through experience, the patience and perseverance necessary to answer new questions through quantitative research methods.
 It also prepares students to be competitive applicants for summer internships or senior projects working in labs.
 Prerequisite: Core 10 and permission of the department.

 Grades: 11-12